meizabel/documentation/motivation/immutability.md

 # Bebefit of Immutability

 An immutable object is one whose externally visible state cannot change after it is instantiated.
+The string type in Java and C# is a familiar example; you never actually change an existing string value, you just create new string values based on old ones.

 Immutable objects greatly simplify your program, since they:

 * are simple to construct, test, and use
-* You can freely share and cache references to immutable objects without having to copy or clone them
+* can be freely shared and references to immutable objects cached without having to copy or clone them
 * are automatically thread-safe and have no synchronization issues

 In [Effective Java](http://www.amazon.com/exec/obidos/ASIN/0321356683/ref=nosim/javapractices-20), Joshua Bloch makes this compelling recommendation :
 >Classes should be immutable unless there's a very good reason to make them mutable....If a class cannot be made immutable, limit its mutability as much as possible.

 ### Commands must be immutable.
+Commands are immutable because their expected usage is to be sent directly to the domain model side for processing.
+They do not need to change during their projected lifetime in traveling from client to server.

+Upgrading commands becomes necessary when new requirements cause existing commands not to be sufficient.
+Maybe a new field needs to be added, for example, or maybe an existing field should really have been split into several different ones.

+How do I upgrade my commands?

+How you do the upgrade depends how much control you have over your clients.
+If you can deploy your client updates and server updates together, just change things in both and deploy the updates.And you are done.
+If not, it's usually best to have the updated command be a new type and have the command handler accept both for a while.

 ### Events must be immutable.
 This idea of having immutable events is incredibly powerful because it completely solves one of the primary challenges in computing-concurrency and the need for a single, authoritative source of truth.